Meredithnbayliss/configure-ad/README.md

 Allow “domain users” access to remote desktop.

-You can now log into Client-1 as a normal, non-administrative user now.
+We can now log into Client-1 as a normal, non-administrative user now.

-Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab):
+Normally we would want to do this with Group Policy that allows us to change MANY systems at once (maybe a future lab):
 </p>
 </p>
 <img src="https://i.imgur.com/I6htlo7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 19, Create a bunch of additional users and attempt to log into client-1 with one of the users
+In step 19, we create a bunch of additional users and attempt to log into client-1 with one of the users

 Login to DC-1 as jane_admin